 So, in 1985, at 22 years of age and just over a year since moving to NM, I loaded up my new Mustang, and with my best friend Gay-Yvette as my road-trip partner, I made my way back to CA. This time I settled in Santa Cruz where Gay-Yvette lived, got a job at a hospital in Salinas in the NICU, and literally on my first day in town met my future husband.
 It’s true!!
 Of course, at the time I was too tired, overwhelmed, and freezing cold (big climate change from NM desert to CA coastal) to notice it as an “enchanted moment.”
 LOL!
 He did, however, down to recalling vividly the clothes I was wearing!
 Have I not said on many occasions that he is the real romantic in this relationship?
 Yes, indeed.

 We married one year and two days later, on July 19, 1986.
 From this point onward my focus was primarily on motherhood and being a wife.
-In March of 1988 we welcomed our daughter Emily.
+In March of 1988, we welcomed our daughter Emily.
 In 1990 we relocated to the Central Valley in California where we could afford to buy a house, and in 1992 welcomed our son Kyle.
 Any plans to continue my formal education took a backseat.
 My passion for neonates never waned, however, and I changed hospitals three times so as to challenge myself with higher levels of intensive care.
-Eventually my experience and certifications overcame any benefits in having a bachelor’s degree.
+Eventually, my experience and certifications overcame any benefits of having a bachelor’s degree.

 Life was, for the most part, fairly ordinary for the Lathans.
 Until, as you all know, I saw the 2005 Pride and Prejudice and then began writing in 2006.
 I never saw that coming!
 Fast forwarding to 2014 I am a retired nurse, a published author of nine books, and writing full-time.
 We moved to Kentucky last year when my husband retired.
 Kyle is now 21 years old and Emily is 25, married to a fabulous man named Neil, and living just two hours away in Nashville.
 Whew!
 What a wild ride!